SjoerdV/SjoerdV.github.io/_posts/2020-07-10-post-sharing-is-caring-part1-3.md

 ## Next time

-The next blog in this series will explain a modern way of *applying* your selected configuration in a controlled manner and offer a 'Starter Kit' of sorts which you can use in your organization.
+The next blog in this series will explain a modern way of *applying* your selected configuration in a controlled manner and offer a 'Starter Kit' of sorts which you can use in your organization to deploy Microsoft 365 SaaS configuration.

 [^1]: if you have at least some Azure AD Premium Plan 2 licenses available